yene/go-cronic/README.md

 - [x] Option to always send stdout
 - [x] Forward stdout/stderr to parent
 - [x] Inform if a script is not executable (chmod +x)

+## Notes on smtp.office365.com
+Username and sender has to be equal.
+The connection uses Encryption TLS and Authentication Login.

 ## Inspiration
 * https://habilis.net/cronic/